eoinkelly/ember-runloop-handbook/README.md

 * An asset have been loaded on the page (`load`)

-How does the browser know when to bother JS about an event?
-Well JS is lazy but well perpared!
-During the _setup phase_, JS prepared its work space (or _mise en place_ if you prefer) - it created the objects it will need later to respond to orders (events) from the browser and told the browser in detail what events it cares about e.g.
+JS is lazy but well perpared!
+During the _setup phase_, JS prepared its work space (or _mise en place_ if you prefer) - it creates the objects it will need later to respond to orders (events) from the browser and also told the browser in detail what events it cares about e.g.

 > Hey browser, wake me up and run this function I'm giving you whenever the user
-> scrolls the page or clicks on an element with the `#do-stuff` id.
+> clicks on an element with an id attribute of `#do-stuff`.

 The description above makes it look like the browser the one giving all the orders but the browser is a team player and has a few things it can do to help